scheinerman/ClosedIntervals.jl/README.md

 ### Construction

 In `ClosedIntervals`, the end points may be specified in either order, while in `IntervalSets` if the left end point is greater than the right, an empty interval results.
-Also, the `IntervalSets` module provides a nifty `..` operator for making intervals.

 ```julia
 julia> using ClosedIntervals